 Edward’s sharp design sense correlates to his appreciation (and some might say nostalgia) for well-made objects that stand the test of time.
 His affinity for rebuilding vintage BMW motorcycles, for example, has as much to do with his interest in uncovering the details of the day through design, as it does with his mechanical proclivities.
 At Olson Kundig, whether on residential, cultural, or large-scale commercial projects, Edward brings this balance of technical prowess and a passion for storytelling through design.

-Before joining Olson Kundig in 2008, Edward worked with Steven Holl in New York, whom he credits for his rigorous yet understated work ethic.
+Before joining Olson Kundig in 2008, Edward worked with Steven Holl in New York, whom he credits for his rigorous yet understated work ethic and core design sensibility.
 He holds a Master of Science in Advanced Architecture from Columbia University and a Bachelor of Architecture from Washington State University.
 Edward currently serves on the Professional Advisory Committee for the School of Architecture at University of Washington and is also actively involved at his alma mater WSU, where he has been an invited guest critic for the School of Design and Construction.
 In addition, Edward contributes to several firm-wide staff development initiatives, reflecting his keen interest in mentoring the next generation of concept-driven architects.

 Filter archive by